-It is important that the District continue to train its volunteers and procure state of the art equipment in order to be able to provide the citizens of the District with a continued quick and effective response to the needs of the community.
+It is important that the District continue to train its volunteers and procure state of the art equipment in order to be able to provide the citizens of the District with a continued quick and effective response to the needs of the community and to maintain a lower ISO rating.
+Currently the district is in the planning stages for a new station to address the growing needs and population increase in our district.